 As the world health community continues to closely monitor the Coronavirus, also referred to as COVID-19 companies are wondering how this will impact their employees and business.
 At this time, no one truly knows how severe this outbreak will be, however, given the uncertainty of Coronavirus’s path, we recommend taking proactive steps in your workplace.
-This is not only to prevent the spread of illness but also to establish policies which define how you will handle long term illnesses.
+This is not only to prevent the spread of illness but also to establish policies that define how you will handle long-term illnesses.

 Protect Yourself and Those Around You

 First and foremost, ask your employees to assist in taking steps to reduce the transmission of communicable diseases in the workplace.
 Employees should be reminded of the following:

 - Stay home when they are sick.